top of page

 Community member signing CCT agreement

-the communities, with all actions monitored and reported back in a transparent manner.
-It incentivises the communities to identify conservation threats which can be tackled locally, and gives them a real reason to work together to reduce those threats.
+This collaborative approach incentivises the communities to identify conservation threats which can be tackled locally, and gives them a real reason to work together to reduce those threats.
 Overall, this programme provides tangible, additional support for communities, while also incentivising effective, appropriate conservation actions at a local level.

 Wild animals captured by CCT+ and benefits distribution